zjzsliyang/DeveloperHit/README.md

   Gank.io is a website which provides some interesting frameworks and projects for programmers.
 Thus, it also pushes some news in software engineering.
 - Zhihu

   Zhihu may be the biggest Q&A community in China.
-We will write a backend with RESTful API, which providing some program-related topic content.
+We will write a backend with RESTful API, which providing some development-related topic content.

 The frontend will integrate lastest and hot information in a list for users.
 And I plan to implement it on  Web, iOS and Android platform.